Early Childhood Professional Certificate (ECPC)

 Program Objective Code: 5364

-Students who successfully complete the Early Childhood Professional Certificate (ECPC) program and work with children three to five years old in a licensed child care facility will be awarded an ECPC by the Florida Department of Education as well as a staff credential issued by the Florida Department of Children and Families.
+Students who successfully complete the Early Childhood Professional Certificate (ECPC) program - Preschool Track and work with children three to five years old in a licensed child care facility will be awarded an ECPC by the Florida Department of Education as well as a staff credential issued by the Florida Department of Children and Families.
 This program also prepares students for the National CDA Credential.
 For information on applying for the National CDA Credential please visit their website.

 This program is divided into three modules covering the eight content areas for the Early Childhood Professional Certificate (ECPC) in which a student must demonstrate competence.